Kicheche Valley Camp

 The camp has a great bush spa, a massage is the perfect way to relax after the morning activities and prepare yourself for the afternoon

-Part of the Kicheche Community Trust, a non-profit organization focussing on work with the local communities
+Part of the Kicheche Community Trust, a non-profit organisation focussing on work with the local communities

 Just six tents in the exclusive Naboisho Conservancy, a small, authentic and memorable safari experience